SangeethaKannas/career-advices/Random Advices.md

+1. He was always punctual.
+I cannot remember a day that he was late even by a minute.
+He may come few minutes early but never late.
+Respect for time is very important to build a great reputation.

+2. He was always regular.
+In 8 years, he has never taken a single day off.
+Very rarely he needs a leave but always informs well in advance.
+Commitment and dependability is very important in customer service.

+3. Though he was from Orissa, he could cook all cuisines very well, specially South Indian.
+Having diverse skills is super important to last long in any business.

+4. He never asked for a hike in all the years.
+Of course, we used to hike regularly but he never expressed any dissatisfaction in his salary or payments.
+His work was his top priority.
+It's not always that money can motivate performance.
+There has to be immense passion to be at your best.

+5. He would always ask feedback.
+Everytime he did a new menu, he checked in if we liked it.
+Sometimes, when we have critical feedback for anything he cooked, he took it positively and tried to improve.
+Being open to constructive feedback is key to improve continuously.
+Also it's always important to collect feedback proactively.

 ⭐️ Do less up-front: don't load latest content until needed by the user.
 ⭐️ Be really lazy: don't fetch more than needed content until the user needs them.